Charlie Is No Darling

-He employs multiple private secretaries.
-At St James's Palace visitors are escorted by three footmen, one each for three sections of the corridor.
+While a "prince" he employed multiple private secretaries.
+At St James's Palace visitors were escorted by three footmen, one each for three sections of the corridor.
 Guests are sometimes assigned an individual servant for the duration of their visit.

 Windsor refuses to use pesticides in his garden.
 So to remove weeds four gardeners lie face-down in a trailer pulled towed slowly across the garden as they pull out the weeds.
 Others remove slugs from plants by hand at night.